 Q: How can I register with the Career Service Center?

-A: To take full advantage of all of our resources, you should activate your "Tigers2Work" account
+A: To take full advantage of all of our resources, you must activate your "Handshake" account

 Q: Do I need to come into the Career Services Center (CSC) to activate my account?